 Posted in Christian, Christianity, Faith, Family, Holiday, Life, Music

-Tagged Bible Scripture, Christian, Christianity, Faith, Family, Father's Day, Hymns, Life, Metro Singers, Music, O For A Thousands Tongues to Sing, Parents, Proverbs 20:7, Videos
+Tagged Bible Scripture, Christian, Christianity, Faith, Family, Father's Day, Holiday, Hymns, Metro Singers, Music, O For a Thousand Tongue To Sing, Parents, Proverbs 20:7, Videos